If you have certain health conditions, your doctor may discuss clonazepam with you. It’s a prescription drug that’s used in people with:

 Your doctor may prescribe clonazepam with other medications to manage your condition.
 For example, they may prescribe it with other drugs for seizure disorders.
 For panic disorder, clonazepam may be used alone.

 Talk with your doctor to learn more about taking other drugs with clonazepam.

 Here’s a list of common questions related to taking clonazepam.

 - Can clonazepam tablets be chewed, crushed, or split?
 It depends on the form of clonazepam tablets.
 You should swallow whole the oral tablet form of the drug.
+The tablets should not be split unless they’re scored and can be easily broken into two equal halves for equal dosing.
 But clonazepam orally disintegrating tablets dissolve as soon as you place them inside your mouth.
-Make sure your hands are dry when you open the blister packet of these tablets and put one in your mouth.
-The tablet will dissolve immediately once it becomes moist.
 Your doctor can tell you more about which type of clonazepam is best for you and how to take each type.
 And they can let you know about chewing, crushing, or splitting the tablets.

 - Should I take clonazepam tablets with food?
 You can take clonazepam with food or on an empty stomach.
 Food doesn’t change how the drug works in your body.
 Depending on how often your doctor tells you to take the drug, timing your doses around meals may help you remember to take the drug.
 Your doctor or pharmacist can provide more information on the best way to take clonazepam.

 You may have questions about clonazepam tablets and your treatment plan.
 It’s important to discuss all your concerns with your doctor.

 Here are a few tips that might help guide your discussion:

 - Before your appointment, write down questions such as: